dpzxsm/react-proptypes-generate/README.md

 * `trailingComma`: Controls the printing of trailing commas in object literals, array expressions and function parameters(boolean)
 * `semicolon`: If true, there will be a semicolon after PropType statement
 * `noMergeOld`: Defaults is merge old PropTypes, if true, will generate new PropTypes(boolean)
-* `noDiffMergeOld`: If true, old PropTypes different with new PropTypes will be deleted, only used when `noMergeOld` is false(boolean)
+* `mergeOldIfExist`: If true, old PropTypes different with new PropTypes will be deleted, only used when `noMergeOld` is false(boolean)
 * `noShape`: Defaults is generate shape type, if true, will generate object type(boolean)
 * `arrayLike`: If true, some shape type which is similar to Array will be set array type instead(boolean)
 * `isRequired`: If true, all PropTypes is will be set to isRequired(boolean)